-The Child Advocacy and Protection Program (CAPP) is a multidisciplinary program within CHaD.
+The Ken & Vickie French Child Advocacy and Protection Program (CAPP) is a multidisciplinary program within CHaD.
 It was established to evaluate and advocate for and provide integrative care to suspected victims of child maltreatment.
 We do this by psychosocial evaluation of the entire family, medical evaluation and treatment, and referral for services.

 CAPP team members include physicians, advanced practice registered nurses, social workers, nurses, child life specialists, and medical assistants.
 Together, we conduct inpatient and outpatient consultations, urgent and routine evaluations of children who are suspected victims of physical abuse, psychological/emotional abuse, sexual abuse, and/or neglect in addition to other less common forms of child maltreatment.

 The main CAPP office is in Lebanon, NH.
-CAPP clinics are located at Dartmouth-Hitchcock (DH) Medical Center in Lebanon, DH Clinic in Manchester and at Elliott Hospital.
+CAPP clinics are located at Dartmouth-Hitchcock Medical Center (DHMC) in Lebanon, D-H Clinic in Manchester and at Elliott Hospital.

 CAPP is a multi-site program with three essential, distinct, but collaborative branches serving NH statewide and southeast and southern Vermont:

 - One of these branches is located within CHaD, in Lebanon, NH.
 This branch provides outpatient clinical services, inpatient consultation services, record review services.

 - Second branch is located at D-H Clinic in Manchester, NH.
 This branch provides outpatient clinical services.
 Elliott Hospital is in close affiliation with this clinic to provide both inpatient and outpatient services to child victims in Southern NH.

 - Third branch is Grafton-Sullivan Counties CAC, which is located in Lebanon, NH and is governed under ChaD organizational umbrella.
 This team also provides outpatient clinical services with a focus on forensic interview and child advocacy services.